 # Volumes are reattached - CA and registry are intact

-If a volume is deleted (e.g. docker compose down -v), the ctrl-exec loses its CA and all agents must be re-paired.
+If a volume is deleted (e.g. docker compose down -v), the dispatcher loses its CA and all agents must be re-paired.
 The CA backup covers this case.